techidaily/site-digital-screen-recording/source/_posts/updated-eight-in-one-recorders-free-fast-and-flexible-for-android-users.md

 ![oneshot recorder](https://images.wondershare.com/filmora/article-images/oneshot-screen-recorder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4lNZ84x9Q?si=WdcYPZp-9VJnZEnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This application doesn't need any sort of pulling for your gadget to utilize the Android screen catching component.
 Similar to others, OneShot has a useful menu board that is drifting over the recording to be utilized productively.
 Moreover, you can add text and pennants to work on the recorded video.
 The clients esteem their customization components.
 As the name involves, it holds the possibility to record inner sound in the best quality.
 It even offers a choice to involve the face camera to record yourself in the video with practically no breaking point.
 You can tap to conceal the recording window, shake the gadget to begin and stop screen recording.
 Moreover, you get the capacity to alter your screen recording with doodles and different components.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 5\.
 Twitch